 Here’s a promotional email example from MOO that perfectly lures in its customer with 10% off of their awesome quality print products.

-Loyalty emails are an effective solution to keep your audience engaged and make them return to your ecommerce brand time after time.
+Loyalty emails are an effective solution to keep your audience engaged and make them return to your e-commerce brand time after time.
+For examples, you can create subscriptions for your products using Shopify recurring payments, for a regular connection with your clients and a stable income.

 There are many ways you can run those campaigns, and one of them is giving your subscribers an opportunity to participate in reward programs.
 And that’s what the below email example from Old Navy effortlessly pulls off.